TIMELINE - Changes to reverse repo rate since 2001

-The central bank kept the cash reserve ratio, the amount banks must maintain with the central bank in cash, unchanged at 4.75 percent, having slashed it by 75 basis points in a surprise move last week.

-It also left the statutory liquidity ratio (SLR), the proportion of deposits that banks need to invest in government debt and other approved securities, unchanged at 24 percent.
+The central bank cut the CRR, the amount banks must maintain with the central bank in cash, to 5.5 percent from 6 percent.
+It left the statutory liquidity ratio, the proportion of deposits that banks need to invest in government debt and other approved securities, unchanged at 24 percent.

 Following is a timeline of changes to the reverse repo rate since February 2001.